Overview

 • Develop simple infrastructure for collecting and storing data

-• In discussion, develop the infrastructure and partnership with UKKA/UKKR to disseminate and share data in a meaningful way – potential use of geographical map of variation
+• Develop the infrastructure and continue work to disseminate and share data in a meaningful way – potential use of a geographical map of variation

 • Begin populating the atlas with pilot: 50 sites complete survey by end Q2 2025